THE PLANET IS MY PALETTE

 There are around one hundred pigments in Cea’s collection: bright yellow and bluish-grey clays from the banks of the River Ashburn where she lives, cream clay from a favourite swimming spot on the River Dart, deep blood red ochre containing metallic silver sparkles from an old mine in the woods near Bath.

-Up until 2002 Cea painted with brushes but has since developed a new technique, spreading the pigment using sheep’s wool or a wad of pony hair, under her bare feet.
+In 2002 she developed a new technique, spreading the pigment using sheep’s wool or a wad of pony hair, under her bare feet.
 She also makes prints with her body using earth pigments on hemp canvas and handmade paper.

 Recently, Cea has been exhibiting her earth pigments in installation form as small tactile cubes, strengthened with hemp straw and animal hair, like a traditional earth plaster.
 She makes sets of pigment cubes with text spelling out the place where each pigment was sourced.
 The audience are invited to play and interact with the cubes in fun and educational ways.